-- Supporters work with the person to find out:
+• Supporters work with the person to find out:

 - What are the person's goals?

 - What help does the person want and need?

-- Who does the person want to help?
+- Who does the person want to help them?

 - How does the person want the help to be given?

-- What will it take to make their own decisions with support?
+- What will it take for the person to make their own decisions with support?

-- Supports can also include:
+• Supports can also include:

 - Communication aids

 - Personal supports

 - Educational resources

 - Written agreements or plans

 - And more!